Psalm 129: Like Grass on the House Tops!

 Old Testament Poetry

 I love the imagery of Old Testament poetry!
 It’s full of analogies and metaphors rooted in the natural world.
-The flat roofs of houses in Palestine were coated with a protective layer of clay.
-Grass that managed to grow up through this clay after a heavy rainstorm, was short-lived.
-Grass is mentioned in other psalms, usually in reference to the shortness of life, (“Man’s days are like grass.”
+A protective layer of clay coated the flat roofs of houses in Palestine.
+Grass that managed to grow up through this clay after a heavy rainstorm, quickly withered and died.
+Grass mentioned in other psalms, usually references the shortness of life, (“Man’s days are like grass.”
 103:15) This grass on the housetop lasts for an even shorter lifespan than the grass of the field.

 May Your Worries be Like Grass on a Rooftop!